microsoftgraph/entra-powershell/module/Entra/docs/New-EntraMSInvitation.md

 ```

 ### -InvitedUserMessageInfo
-Addition information to specify how the invitation message is sent
+Addition information to specify how the invitation message is sent.

 ```yaml
 Type: InvitedUserMessageInfo